 A debt management plan is a relationship that you establish with a counseling agency who might be able to negotiate a lower payment or lower interest rate to your creditors.
 In exchange, you pay the agency, who then pays the creditors directly.
 All this is done for a nominal set up fee, as well as a monthly fee to continue the plan, which usually lasts from 36-60 months.

 Before you sign up, there are several things you should consider before entering into a debt management plan.

 What You Need to Know About Debt Management Plans – And How They Impact You

 Debt management plans sound good on paper.
 You make one payment, and the company doles out the payments to each of your loans.
-You no longer have to worry about budgeting for multiple payments on different dates, you don’t have to worry about late payments.
-You might even have your total payments amounts lowered.
+You no longer have to worry about budgeting for multiple payments on different dates and you don’t have to worry about late payments.
+You might even have your total payment amounts lowered.
 Problem solved.
 Right?

 Unfortunately, probably not.

 There is No One-Size-Fits-All Debt Management Plan

 Many providers who administer debt management plans seem to push a boiler-plate solution to anyone who might be able to afford it.
 This happens even if a debt management plan is not the right solution for that person’s particular situation.
 Some people might not need a debt management plan, while others might have debts that cannot be covered.
 For example, secured debts (car loans or mortgages) cannot be covered under a debt management plan.
 Before you sign up, you’ll want to make sure that a DMP is the right solution for your particular situation.

 Debt Management Plans Have Fees

 You might save money by paying less in credit card interest.
 However, that’s small consolation if Debt Management Plan fees cancel out your savings.
 You can expect to pay an initial fee, as well as monthly fees for as long as you’re in the program.
 According to military.com, you should avoid plans that require an initial fee higher than $50, or monthly fees higher than $25.